48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 VIP Versailles

-If you don't have a full day to spend at Versailles, this very popular half-day tour includes priority access with an expert guide.
-Included in this small-group is transportation right from Paris.
-A private tour is also available.
+If you don't have a full day to spend at Versailles, this very popular half-day tour includes priority access.
+Led by an expert guide, this small-group activity includes transportation from Paris.
+It's available in the morning and in the afternoon.

 Versailles + Claude Monet's Gardens